Van Emde Boas tree

 A van Emde Boas tree (/nl/), also known as a vEB tree or van Emde Boas priority queue, is a tree data structure which implements an associative array with m-bit integer keys.
 It was invented by a team led by Dutch computer scientist Peter van Emde Boas in 1975.
 It performs all operations in O(log m) time (assuming that an $m$ bit operation can be performed in constant time), or equivalently in $O(\log \log M)$ time, where $M = 2^m$ is the largest element that can be stored in the tree.
 The parameter $M$ is not to be confused with the actual number of elements stored in the tree, by which the performance of other tree data-structures is often measured.

 The standard vEB tree has an unideal space efficiency of $O(M)$.
 For example, for storing 32-bit integers (i.e., when $m = 32$), it requires $M = 2^{32}$ bits of storage.
 To resolve this, vEB trees can be modified to achieve $O(n \log M)$ space, or similar data structures with equivalent asymptotic time efficiency and space efficiency of $O(n)$ (where $n$ is the number of stored elements) can be used.

 Supported operations

-A vEB supports the operations of an ordered associative array, which includes the usual associative array operations along with two more order operations, FindNext and FindPrevious:
+A vEB tree supports the operations of an ordered associative array, which includes the usual associative array operations along with two more order operations, FindNext and FindPrevious: